benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 - Consider using patterns or textures to distinguish bars and lines
 - [Increase minimum size of elements in chart](https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Informational_Graphic_Contrast_(Minimum))
 - Label the data directly (instead of a separate keys or legend)

+This [game on the Apple app store uses some nice patterns](https://apps.apple.com/gb/story/id1510045637) to help make the game usable for people with colour vision deficiency.

 ## Present data in alternative ways